 As part of a collaboration between the Saskatchewan Health Authority, Ministry of Health, and Ministry of Education, the Mental Health Capacity Building (MHCB) Initiative is launched in Sandy Bay, Saskatchewan.

 This initiative aims to provide manpower and resources for an integrated, school-based community mental health promotion and prevention program.
-Ms Marylee Bear (Mental Health Capacity Coordinator) and Mr Jeremy Morin (Wellness Promoter) are looking to partner community partners to facilitate access to early intervention and treatment services for children, youth, and families that are experiencing, or are at risk of experiencing, mental health and addictions related issues.
+Mr Jeremy Morin (Wellness Coordinator) and Ms Mary Merasty (Wellness Promoter) and are looking to partner community partners to facilitate access to early intervention and treatment services for children, youth, and families that are experiencing, or are at risk of experiencing, mental health and addictions related issues.